ngs-lang/ngs/readme.md

 * [Xonsh](http://xon.sh/) Python with bash-like additions.
 Python is not a domain specific language, making bash-like additions can not bring it to be optimal for system tasks.
 * [rc shell](https://swtch.com/plan9port/man/man1/rc.html) is much closer to Bash than to NGS.
 * [Es: A shell with higher-order functions](https://wryun.github.io/es-shell/paper.html) .
 ES and NGS share quite a bit of common ideas.
 NGS goes further with making a shell a real programming language.
 ES vs NGS would probably be a matter of personal preference.
 ES is simpler and been here for a while.
 * [elvish](https://github.com/elves/elvish/) aims to extend instead of revolutionize traditional shells; the core syntax is very close to bash.
+  * Elvish has neat interactive features.
+  * The programming language:
+    * Simple and consistent (vs NGS' more richer language).
+Built around the pipes paradigm (vs NGS' two syntaxes, one minimalistic bash-like and the other more suitable for programming).
+    * Single space for built-in functions and external programs perpetuates the `while ...;do ... done` problem in bash and has `joins` and `splits` functions which avoid name clashing.
-It has nested data structures, and rich pipes to carry such complex data.
-It also has some neat interactive features, but is still terminal-oriented.
+    * Nested data structures, and rich pipes to carry such complex data.
+Pipes in NGS currently carry bytes and the need to carry data structures is not felt because in "code" mode this happens naturaly in other ways such as `mydata.map(myfunc)`.
+    * New data types can not be defined (as opposed to NGS' user data types and mutlti-dispatch methods).
+    * External programs that Elvish runs that exit with code other than 0 are converted to exceptions.
+This is simpler approach than NGS takes but less correct in my opinion.
+NGS has customizable decision system with few sane defaults that knows which exit codes for which programs are exceptions. `false` for example must return 1 and it's not an exception in NGS. `test -f ...` that returns 0 or 1 is fine, 2 is syntax error which is converted to exception.
+See [blog post about NGS exit code handling](https://ilya-sher.org/2017/01/28/ngs-unique-features-exit-code-handling/).
 * [Windows PowerShell](https://en.wikipedia.org/wiki/Windows_PowerShell) is probably the best thing that ever happened to Windows.
 I'm not familiar with it enough but here are my points
 	* PowerShell is built on top of .NET while NGS is a standalone language (as of writing, NGS will be a shell).
 In my opinion, PowerShell is an adaptation of .NET for scripting while NGS is built from ground up for scripting.
 I wrote some bootstrapping script in PowerShell and it felt very inconvenient and weird compared to bash or NGS.
 	* Syntax